Best daily deals

 You can EQ the sound in the free Sennheiser app.

-When I first wore the headset, I thought the fit was borderline painful because of the clamping force and how a hotspot formed at the top of my head.
-After a week of continuous use, the headset loosened and I’ve since been able to wear it for hours at a time—this is severely shortened when wearing glasses though.
+When I first wore the headset, I thought the fit was borderline painful because of the clamping force and a hotspot formed at the top of my head.
+After a week of continuous use, the headset loosened, and I’ve since been able to wear it for hours at a time—this is severely shortened when wearing glasses, though.

 Ear cup rotation is minimal, which doesn’t affect comfort but does limit transport options.
-Some headsets give you the option to stow headphones flat and balled up, but your only option with the HD 450BT is to fold the ear cups toward the headband.
+Some headsets allow you to stow headphones flat and ball up, but with the HD 450BT, your only option is to fold the ear cups toward the headband.
 This works well with the provided case, but I missed the option to just flatten the headphones and slide them into my bag.

 How to use the HD 450BT controls